-But there are a couple of approaches you can do to make your furnace run more quietly this winter.
+But there are several things you can do to make your furnace quieter this winter.

-1. Request Regular Furnace Maintenance
+1. Book Regular Furnace Maintenance

-2. Regularly Replace Your Furnace’s Air Filter
+2. Frequently Put in a New Furnace’s Air Filter

-Our advice for changing your furnace filter:
+Our suggestions for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Every month

 - Pleated filter: Every three months

-You may have to get a new filter more frequently if you have allergies or pets.
+You might have to install a new filter more frequently if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise